What is the Hubble Telescope?

 These programs aim to make scientific knowledge accessible to everyone and inspire people to learn more about astronomy.

-How does a person handle the Hubble Telescope
+How a person handles the Hubble Telescope

 When it comes to handling the Hubble Telescope, there are many factors to consider.

-Firstly, the telescope is incredibly delicate and must be treated with the utmost care.
+First of all, the telescope is incredibly delicate and must be treated with the utmost care.

-These experts not only have extensive knowledge of the telescope's intricate systems, but they also understand how to work in a zero-gravity environment.
+These experts not only have extensive knowledge of the telescope's intricate systems, but also understand how to work in a zero-gravity environment.

 The process of handling this advanced technology requires meticulous planning and execution.